dave-woods/yt-search-play/README.md

 The reverse mode is currently problematic due to the way that youtube-dl mixes the `--reverse` and `--playlist-end` flags.
 As a result, when the `--reverse` and `--use-max-downloads` options are both set, the `search_size` parameter is ignored initially (though it is obeyed for cached results).
 This ensures that the end of the playlist is actually shown first, instead of the Nth video.
 Hopefully youtube-dl will eventually fix this issue, but in the meantime, it's advisable to only use `--reverse` and `--use-max-downloads` together with small playlists.
 Using them with `--subs`, for example, is likely to cause an error.

 In future:
-* a key command will fetch more results on request
 * there will be an option to display thumbnails
 * pass a theme file for rofi